IS UBER RESPONSIBLE IF I AM ASSAULTED IN A CAR?

 Sexual assault always has an element of force, though that force may not necessarily be physical.
 Force can also include verbal threats, manipulation, or coercion that compels someone to do something they do not want to do.
 In the United States, 1 in 5 women and 1 in 71 men have been victims of rape at some point in their lives.
 If you have been a victim of sexual violence, you are not alone.

-If you are sexually assaulted by an Uber driver, you have the right to sue the company.
+If you are sexually assaulted by a rideshare driver, you have the right to sue the company.
 Legal action against Uber would focus on the negligent hiring practices that allowed you to get into a car with a predator.
-If it can be proven to a jury that weaknesses in Uber’s security policies allowed a dangerous person to transport passengers, they can be held liable for compensation.
+If it can be proven to a jury that weaknesses in Uber’s hiring, trust and safety, and security policies allowed a dangerous person to transport passengers, they can be held liable.

-The driver can also be held personally responsible for the assault.
-By filing a civil lawsuit, a sexual abuse survivor can hold their abuser accountable.
+Furthermore, the driver and anyone else who facilitated or perpetrated the actual harm can also be held personally responsible for the assault.
+By filing a civil lawsuit, a sexual abuse survivor can hold the abuser accountable.
 In some cases, it may be difficult to collect compensatory damages from an individual depending on the limits of their insurance policy.
 Still, the legal process can bring vindication and closure to an unjust act.

 In addition to a civil suit, a sexual assault incident can result in criminal prosecution.
 In this case, the perpetrator may be subject to jail time, fines, probation, and other sanctions against the offender.